Classifying spaces for families of virtually abelian subgroups of surface braid groups: Abstract

 \section{Abstract}

 Given a group $G$ and an integer $n \geq 0$, let $\mathcal{F}_n$ denote the family of all virtually abelian subgroups of $G$ of rank at most $n$.
 In this article, we show that for each $n \geq 1$, the minimal dimension of a model for the classifying space $E_{\mathcal{F}_n}G$ for the pure braid group of a surface of non-negative Euler characteristic with at least one boundary component or one puncture is equal to the virtual cohomological dimension of $G$ plus $n$.
-We prove an analogous result for the full braid group of the sphere.
+We prove analogous results for the full braid group of the sphere and the pure braid group of the projective plane.
 As an application, we compute the minimal dimension of a model for the classifying space associated to the family of amenable subgroups of pure surface braid groups.